backstage/backstage/docs/auth/index.md

 See the documentation for a particular provider to see what configuration is needed.

-The `providers` key may have several authentication providers, if multiple authentication methods are supported.
+The `providers` key may have several authentication providers if multiple authentication methods are supported.
 Each provider may also have configuration for different authentication environments (development, production, etc).
 This allows a single auth backend to serve multiple environments, such as running a